The Link Between Magnesium and Weight Loss

 Muscle pain or cramps

-High stress levels
+High stress levels and anxiety

 Magnesium Deficiency and Weight Gain

-People with overweight or obesity often suffer from magnesium deficiency, contributing to metabolic syndrome—excess visceral fat and low “good” cholesterol levels.
+People with overweight or obesity often suffer from magnesium deficiency, contributing to metabolic syndrome — excess visceral fat and low "good" cholesterol levels.
 Supplementation with magnesium can support metabolic health in these cases.

-How to Take Magnesium
+How to Get Enough Magnesium

 Magnesium can be obtained through a balanced diet or via supplements if daily needs are not met.